 - Beaches and Coastal Systems – This bureau conducts activities affecting Florida’s beach and coastal systems and sovereign submerged lands.
-Activities include restoring and managing critically eroded beaches, safeguarding beach and dune systems from imprudent development, and determining shoreline conditions and trends.
+Activities include determining shoreline conditions and trends, restoring and managing critically eroded beaches, and safeguarding beach and dune systems from imprudent development.

 - Everglades Restoration – The Office of Ecosystem Projects plays a key role in carrying out the largest environmental restoration project in the world – restoring America’s Everglades.
 The office implements DEP’s policy, programmatic, and regulatory responsibilities under the Everglades Forever Act, the Comprehensive Everglades Restoration Plan, the Northern Everglades and Estuaries Protection Program, and other related efforts.

 - Submerged Lands and Environmental Resources Coordination Program – This program addresses dredging, filling and construction in wetlands.
-The Office also ensures that activities in uplands, wetlands or other surface waters do not degrade water quality or the habitat for wetland dependant wildlife.
+The Office also ensures that activities in uplands, wetlands or other surface waters do not degrade water quality or the habitat for wetland-dependent wildlife.

-Office – This office manages 41 aquatic preserves and, in coordination with the National Oceanic and Atmospheric Administration, three National Estuarine Research Reserves and the Florida Keys National Marine Sanctuary.
+Office – This office manages 41 aquatic preserves and, in coordination with the National Oceanic and Atmospheric Administration (NOAA), three National Estuarine Research Reserves and the Florida Keys National Marine Sanctuary.